Shopify/hydrogen-v1/docs/framework/css-support.md

 {% endcodeblock %}

-- `'modules-only'` mode: enables limited support for CSS Modules only.
+- **`modules-only`**: Enables limited support for CSS Modules only.
 This is the current default mode.
-- `'global'` mode: enables full support for both vanilla CSS and CSS Modules.
-It also enables a way to integrate with tools that provide CSS-in-JS at build time.
+- **`global`**: Enables full support for vanilla CSS and CSS Modules. `global` also enables a way to integrate with tools that provide CSS-in-JS at build time.
 This is the recommended mode.

+> Note:
-Note that CSS code split for different routes is not supported at the moment.
+> CSS code split for different routes is not currently supported.

 ### Vanilla (pure) CSS and extensions

-Vanilla CSS and language extensions such as [Sass](https://sass-lang.com/), [Less](https://lesscss.org/) or [Stylus](https://stylus-lang.com/) are supported under the `experimental.css: 'global'` feature.
+Vanilla CSS and language extensions such as [Sass](https://sass-lang.com/), [Less](https://lesscss.org/), and [Stylus](https://stylus-lang.com/) are supported under the `experimental.css: 'global'` feature.

-Once enabled, you can simply import your stylesheets directly in your server components:
+Once enabled, you can import your stylesheets directly in your server components:

 {% codeblock file, filename: 'App.server.jsx' %}